-If you are a non-Warren Wilson student who wishes to register for college credit, fill out the registration forms below and return them with a $25 non-refundable deposit.
-The full tuition payment of $635 per credit (1 credit per week) is still under review, so this number could change.
+If you are a non-Warren Wilson student who wishes to register for college credit, fill out the registration forms below and return them with a $25 non-refundable deposit or full tuition payment of $667 per credit (1 credit per week).
 Full payment must be received by May 1, 2016.
 Registrations made after May 1, 2016 for any remaining spaces must be accompanied by full payment.
 Students may register for up to 6 credit hours.
 Each one-week (40 hour) field session equals 1 credit hour.
 Contact David Moore for more information.

 You can register online or print out the paper registration forms and mail/email them to David Moore.
 The quickest way to register is to submit the online form and pay online or by phone, so there is no worry about your registration payment getting lost in the mail!